Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 applesauce cooked in a crockpot

-STEP FOUR: Use a potato masher or immersion blender to break down cooked apples into a desired texture for the applesauce depending on if you prefer smooth or chunky applesauce.
+STEP FOUR: Use a potato masher or immersion blender to break down cooked apples into a desired texture.

 PRO TIP: